Calcium deficiency is the cause of many health conditions such as brittle nails, muscle cramps, osteoporosis… even bone fractures.

 Teeth contain a lot of calcium and a deficiency can lead to dental problems, even with good oral hygiene habits.

-Signs like more sensitive teeth, cavities or gum problems can be signs of low calcium levels, because if the calcium in the blood is too low, the body may start taking calcium from the teeth.
+Signs like more sensitive teeth, cavities or gum problems can be signs of low calcium levels, because if blood calcium is too low, the body may start taking calcium from the teeth.

 5. Frequent mood swings or anxiety

 Calcium deficiency can also affect mental health.
 Calcium is needed for nerve function and neurotransmitter release.
-Calcium helps regulate hormones and neurotransmitters involved in emotional health.
+Calcium helps regulate hormones and neurotransmitters related to emotional health.
 Low calcium levels can contribute to mood swings, irritability, and anxiety.

 6. Dry skin and eczema-like symptoms

 Dry, itchy, or flaky skin can be a sign of a calcium deficiency.
-Calcium aids in the regeneration of skin cells, helping to form a protective barrier to retain moisture.
+Calcium aids in the regeneration of skin cells and helps form a protective barrier to retain moisture.
 A calcium deficiency can lead to dry, irritated skin that resembles eczema, especially in areas like the elbows and knees.

 If regular moisturizers don't seem to be helping, a prescription calcium supplement may be considered.